hipay/hipay-docs/platform-hipay-professional/overview/1-home.md

 | **POST** /soap/refund-v2/card |  A request instructing the payment gateway to fully refund a credit card previously captured transaction.

 ##Request a New Order
 At the time of payment, cardholders are redirected to a secured payment page hosted by HiPay.
 This page can be personalized with merchants’ CSS style sheet to fit his website look and feel.
-To post your CSS please go to “HiPay Direct integration -> Creating a button -> Edit (on your website details)“
+To post your CSS please go to “HiPay Professional integration -> Creating a button -> Edit (on your website details)“

 **Order Parameters**